PaoloGiraudi/good-enough-metronome/README.md

 # GEM - Good Enough Metronome

-Simple metronome built with Svelte, Typescript and DaisyUI.
+Simple metronome built with Svelte, Typescript and Open Props.

 Precision could probably be improved but I would say it is _good enough_